rsedxcftvgyhbujnkiqwe/castaway-plugins/README.md

 ## Additional Credits
 Some or all of these plugins have been modified in some way, sometimes in major ways.
 I do not claim credit for these plugins and all credit goes to their original creators.

 * reverts.sp - This plugin is a heavily modified version of bakugo's [weapon revert plugin](https://github.com/bakugo/sourcemod-plugins), featuring lots of new reverts and different core plugin functionality.
 In order to add onto it I have occasionally taken some code from NotnHeavy's gun mettle revert plugin.
 It has since been deleted from github, however a copy of the code can be found unmodified in the scripting/legacy directory, and the gamedata in gamedata/legacy.
+Members of the castaway.tf community have also made various contributions to the plugin in it's current state.
 * votescramble - This is a heavily modded version of the votescramble from the [uncletopia plugin repo](https://github.com/leighmacdonald/uncletopia).
 Their version simply calls the game's autoscrambler, while my version reimplements the scramble logic from the ground up.
 * nativevotes-* - This is sapphonie's [nativevotes-updates](https://github.com/sapphonie/sourcemod-nativevotes-updated), with some small modifications and bug fixes.
 Most notably, the nativevotes-mapchooser has a persistent mapcycle that remains between restarts.